Learn cPanel

 Editing the Error Pages for your websites

-Now that you are in the right place, let's review the process of editing an Error Page.
-On the default page for the "Error Pages" feature, you will see two sections or steps as cPanel named those.
+Now that you are in the right place let's review the process of editing an Error Page.
+You will see two sections or steps on the default page for the "Error Pages" feature as cPanel named those.

-Basically, since the error pages are the same error codes no matter the domain/subdomain, cPanel wants you to select a domain for which you will be editing the Error Pages.
+Basically, since the error pages have the same error codes regardless of the domain/subdomain, cPanel wants you to select a domain for which you will be editing the Error Pages.
 Once the domain is selected, you will have to pick an error code to edit the page for.

-Once you click on a certain error code, cPanel will redirect you to a brand new page with a code editor where you will be able to set the code of the Error Page you are editing.
+Once you click on a specific error code, please click on it so cPanel can redirect you to a brand new page with a code editor where you will be able to set the code for the error page you are editing.

 At the top of the page, you will notice that there are a few tags you can choose from.
-These tags are internal for cPanel and you can use those to display different type of information:
+These tags are internal for cPanel, and you can use those to display different types of information:

-• Referring URL - Use this tag when you would like to show your visitor what page they came from.
+• Referring URL - Please use this tag when you would like to show your visitor what page they came from.

-• Visitor's IP Address - Use this tag when you would like to show the IP address of your visitor.
+• Visitor's IP Address - Please use this tag when you would like to show the IP address of your visitor.

-• Requested URL - Use this tag when you would like to show the URL that your visitor requested.
+• Requested URL - Please use this tag when you would like to show the URL that your visitor requested.

-• Server Name - Use this tag when you would like to show the name of the server where your website is hosted.
+• Server Name - Please use this tag when you would like to show the name of the server where your website is hosted.

-• Visitor's Browser - Use this tag when you would like to show the browser used by the visitor.
+• Visitor's Browser - Please use this tag when you would like to show the browser used by the visitor.

 When you are ready with the page edits, please scroll down to the bottom of the page and click on the "Save" button so the changes can be saved.